- Common Name(s):

 - Herbs, Native Plants, Perennials, Wildflowers

 Stokes' aster is a beautiful and useful native plant, found from South Carolina to Florida.
 Its leaves persist through the winter, in dark green, attractive rosettes.
 A number of cultivars are available, such as 'Blue Danube' with 5" diameter flowers, 'Alba' and 'Silver Moon' with white flowers.
-Was very popular in old gardens.
-These plants are occasionally damaged by deer.
+This plant was very popular in old gardens.
+They are occasionally damaged by deer.

 Stokes' Aster is a herbaceous perennial that may grow 1-2 feet tall.
 The leaves are basal except for smaller clasping leaves that occur on new sprouts.
 Deep violet or lavendar blue flowers appear in early summer.